celaris-apps/create-celaris/README.md

-# Celaris CLI Tool
+# Create Celaris Scaffolding Tool

 ## Introduction

-Celaris CLI is a command-line interface tool designed to streamline the setup and development process of Celaris projects by automating tasks like project initialization, repository cloning, and dependency management.
+Create Celaris is a scaffolding tool designed to streamline the setup process of Celaris projects by automating the initialization, repository cloning, and dependency management.

 ## Prerequisites